Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Determination of Chabauty--Kim loci

 We have focused in this paper on the refined Chabauty--Kim method due to its role in providing instances of the $S$-Selmer Section Conjecture.
-It is interesting to observe, however, that the same method for proving the refined conjecture for $S=\{2\}$ can be used to prove the original (non-refined) Kim's conjecture in the case $S= \emptyset$.
+It is interesting to observe, however, that the same method for proving the refined conjecture for $S=\{2\}$ can be used to prove the original (non-refined) Kim's Conjecture in the case $S= \emptyset$.
 This is \Cref{thm:main_unrefined} from the introduction, which we shall prove now.

-As explained in \Cref{rem: unrefined CK}, if $\pi_1^{\et,\bQ_p}(Y_{\overline{\bQ}}, b) \twoheadrightarrow \Pi$ is any $G_{\bQ}$-equivariant quotient of the $\bQ_p$-pro-unipotent étale fundamental group, we can use the Bloch--Kato Selmer scheme $\rH^1_{f,S}(G_{\bQ}, \Pi)$ to define the (non-refined) Chabauty--Kim locus $\cY(\bZ_p)_{S,\Pi}$ as the set of points $y \in \cY(\bZ_p)$ such that $j_p(z)$ lies in the scheme-theoretic image of $\rH^1_{f,S}(G_{\bQ}, \Pi)$ under the localisation map~$j_p$ \cite{kim:motivic, kim:albanese}.
-The classical formulation of Kim's conjecture states that the Chabauty--Kim locus $\cY(\bZ_p)_{S,n}$ for the depth-$n$ quotient of the fundamental group should consist exactly of the $S$-integral points for sufficiently large~$n$:
+As explained in \Cref{rem: unrefined CK}, if $\pi_1^{\et,\bQ_p}(Y_{\overline{\bQ}}, b) \twoheadrightarrow \Pi$ is any $G_{\bQ}$-equivariant quotient of the $\bQ_p$-pro-unipotent étale fundamental group, we can use the Bloch--Kato Selmer scheme $\rH^1_{f,S}(G_{\bQ}, \Pi)$ to define the (non-refined) Chabauty--Kim locus $\cY(\bZ_p)_{S,\Pi}$ as the set of points $y \in \cY(\bZ_p)$ such that $j_p(z)$ lies in the scheme-theoretic image of $\rH^1_{f,S}(G_{\bQ}, \Pi)$ under the localisation map~$\loc_p$ \cite{kim:motivic, kim:albanese}.
+The classical formulation of Kim's Conjecture states that the Chabauty--Kim locus $\cY(\bZ_p)_{S,n}$ for the depth-$n$ quotient of the fundamental group should consist exactly of the $S$-integral points for sufficiently large~$n$:

-\begin{conj}[{Kim's conjecture \cite[Conjecture~3.1]{BDCKW}}] $\cY(\bZ_S) = \cY(\bZ_p)_{S,n}$ for $n \gg 0$. \end{conj}
+\begin{conj}[{Kim's Conjecture \cite[Conjecture~3.1]{BDCKW}}] $\cY(\bZ_S) = \cY(\bZ_p)_{S,n}$ for $n \gg 0$. \end{conj}

 Now let $S = \emptyset$.
 In this case there are no $S$-integral points: $\cY(\bZ) = \emptyset$.
-It is shown in \cite[§6]{BDCKW} that Kim's conjecture holds in depth~1 for $p=3$ and all primes $p \equiv 2 \bmod 3$; moreover, it is conjectured (and verified numerically for $p < 10^5$) that Kim's conjecture holds in depth~$2$ for all primes $p \equiv 1 \bmod 3$.
-Using our methods we can show the conjecture for all primes by going into higher depth:
+It is shown in \cite[§6]{BDCKW} that Kim's Conjecture holds in depth~1 for $p=3$ and all primes $p \equiv 2 \bmod 3$; moreover, it is conjectured (and verified numerically for $p < 10^5$) that Kim's Conjecture holds in depth~$2$ for all primes $p \equiv 1 \bmod 3$.
+Using the same calculation with finite polylogarithms as in \Cref{thm: Li vanishes only on -1} we can show the conjecture for all primes by going into higher depth:

 \begin{thm} Let $p \geq 5$ be any prime.
-Then Kim's conjecture for $S = \emptyset$ holds in depth~$p-3$:
+Then Kim's Conjecture for $S = \emptyset$ holds in depth~$p-3$:

 \end{thm}

 \begin{proof} It is enough to show the conjecture for the polylogarithmic quotient of the fundamental group: $\cY(\bZ_p)_{\emptyset,\PL,p-3} = \emptyset$.
 Specialising \Cref{thm: polylog localisation map} to $S=\emptyset$, the localisation map $\loc_p\colon \rH^1_{f,\emptyset}(G_{\bQ}, U_{\PL,n}) \to \rH^1_f(G_p, U_{\PL,n})$ corresponds to the homomorphism on coordinate rings